Huegoxaga/notes/python/tools-and-packages.md

   - `array.resize(newRowNum,newColumnNum)` The shape of the original array is changed.
   - `array.reshape(newRowNum,newColumnNum)` Returns a new shape, but the shape of the original array is kept intact.
   - These methods can be used to increase the rank of the array.
+    - 1-D array can be converted to 2-D with specified column number
+  - `-1` in column number means `all`
 - Convert any array into a one-dimension array.
   - `array.ravel()` or `np.ravel(array)` returns a flattened array.
 - Transpose an array